 The F1AP UE CONTEXT MODIFICATION REQUEST message is initiated by the gNB-CU.

 If the PSCell ID IE and the SCell To Be Setup List IE is included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall act as specified in TS 38.401 [4].

+If the PSCell ID IE and the SCell To Be Release List IE is included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall act as specified in TS 38.401 [4].